-Comidor Low-Code BPM platform offers the ability to build your own low-code App through App Builder, without writing lines of code.
+Comidor Low-Code Hyper-Automation platform offers the ability to build your own Low-Code App through App Builder, without writing lines of code.
 Making simple or more complicated Apps is easier than ever, even for non-developer users.
-In this article, we will give two examples of real business problems and we will see the step-by-step low-code App creation for the solution of them.
+In this article, we will give two Low-Code examples of real business problems and we will see the step-by-step Low-Code App creation for the solution of them.

 As we need only the members of the administration team to be able to initiate an entry we are going to limit the access of inserting rules to this team only.
 Also, all the employees of the company will be able to view the table and retrieve information, but they will be limited to a view-only mode, thus they will not have any right to make an entry or make any editing on it.